Free Breakfast for Children: New Orleans

-Demise
+FBI harassment

-Despite its successes, federal authorities, as part of the COINTELPRO agenda, attempted to discredit and derail the Free Breakfast Program.
-Among other actions, authorities spread rumors of poisoned food and raided breakfast program locations while children were eating.
-The program gained FBI director J. Edgar Hoover's attention because of its success in gaining the support of many black children and liberal whites.
-The FBI would view the program as threat because of its appearance "as a front for indoctrinating children with Panther propaganda."
-Hoover wrote: "The [Program] represents the best and most influential activity going for the BPP and, as such, is potentially the greatest threat to efforts by authorities to neutralize the BPP and destroy what it stands for".
-As a result, many agencies, such as the police and FBI, were documented to be a force in harassing and discrediting the program, the people it benefited, and the Black Panther Party organization.
-Police raids were documented at various program sites as an effort to end the Free Breakfast for Children program.
+In response to its successes, the FBI launched efforts to discredit and derail the Free Breakfast Program.
+As part of their COINTELPRO activities targeting the Black Panthers, FBI operatives spread rumors of poisoned food, and the police raided breakfast program locations while children were eating.

+The program had attracted FBI director J. Edgar Hoover's attention because of its success in gaining the support of many Black parents and liberal whites.
+Hoover considered the program a threat because he viewed it "as a front for indoctrinating children with Panther propaganda."
+He wrote: "The [Program] represents the best and most influential activity going for the BPP and, as such, is potentially the greatest threat to efforts by authorities to neutralize the BPP and destroy what it stands for".
+As a result, many law enforcement agencies, including local police departments, joined the FBI in harassing and discrediting the program and the people it benefited.